Code Generation and Classification Learner App

 |Under Ensemble Classifiers, select Bagged Trees.
 In the model Summary tab, under Model Hyperparameters, reduce Maximum number of splits to 50 and increase Number of learners to 100.||Random forest of classification trees|

-After cross-validating each model type, the Models pane displays each model and its 5-fold, cross-validated classification accuracy, and highlights the model with the best accuracy.
+After the app cross-validates each model type, the Models pane displays each model and its 5-fold, cross-validated classification accuracy, and highlights the model with the best accuracy.

 Select the model that yields the maximum 5-fold, cross-validated classification accuracy, which is the error-correcting output codes (ECOC) model of Fine Gaussian SVM learners.
 With PCA enabled, Classification Learner uses two predictors out of six.